jmartinkova/guide/docs/application/projects/importers.rst

 ..
 WARNING::

-    Project importers are experimental feature that is not fully supported through the UI.
+    Project importers are an experimental feature.

 We can use project importers to import data from different DSW instances or even different applications to DSW.
 Each has a set of supported knolwedge models defined.
 This is because each knowledge model has a different structure and the importer needs to understand it so it can import the answers to the correct questions.